borisovg/expressus/README.md

 - route "/foo" will match request path "/foo"
 - route "/foo/:name" will match request path like "/foo/bar" and set `req.params.name` to "bar"
-- route "/foo/:name/\*" will match request path like "/foo/bar/anything/else", will set `req.params.name` to "bar" and set `req.splat` to "anything/else".
+- route "/foo/:name/\*" will match request path like "/foo/bar/anything/else", will set `req.params.name` to "bar" and set `req.splat` to "anything/else"
+- raw route string is used as `req.route`

 Refer to the [http-hash package](https://github.com/Matt-Esch/http-hash) for more information.